dolby360/Cpp-Practice/README.md

 Simple, given a string of words, return the length of the shortest word(s).

 String will never be empty and you do not need to account for different data types.

+## Get the Middle Character
+### get_middle.hpp<br>
+You are going to be given a word.
+Your job is to return the middle character of the word.
+If the word's length is odd, return the middle character.
+If the word's length is even, return the middle 2 characters.<br>
+#Examples:<br>
+Kata.getMiddle("test") should return "es"<br>
+Kata.getMiddle("testing") should return "t"<br>
+Kata.getMiddle("middle") should return "dd"<br>
+Kata.getMiddle("A") should return "A"<br>
+#Input<br>
+A word (string) of length 0 < str < 1000 (In javascript you may get slightly more than 1000 in some test cases due to an error in the test cases).
+You do not need to test for this.
+This is only here to tell you that you do not need to worry about your solution timing out.<br>
+#Output<br>
+The middle character(s) of the word represented as a string.<br>

 ## Encode sting
 ### Cypher.hpp<br>